Geodan/i3dm.export/README.md

 . scale - double with instance scale (all directions);

-. rotation - double with horizontal rotation angle (0 - 360 degrees);
+. rotation - double with horizontal rotation angle (0 - 360 degrees) (legacy, used in i3dm / non-GPU mode);
+. yaw - double with yaw/heading in degrees (clockwise-positive);
+. pitch - double with pitch in degrees;
+. roll - double with roll in degrees;

 . tags - json with instance attribute information;